 The Write Practice

 This website suggests that to start writing the correct words that can really make an impact, you need to practice writing.
 Only then you can reach that level of perfection.
 It offers tutorials helping you practice your writing by imitating the writing of great authors like Hemmingway.
 Eventually, in this process, you can discover your own style and grow into it.
 You can post your writing on the website, and receive as well as give feedback on posts.
-If you subscribe for email updates from the website, you can receive an eBook called “14 Prompts”.
+If you subscribe to email updates from the website, you can receive an eBook called “14 Prompts”.
 It contains lessons that teach you techniques to improve your writing skills.

 Make A Living Writing

 It is a blog created by one Carol Tice from Seattle.
 It suggests ways that help writers sell their work and earn more money.
 Freelance writers can subscribe to the blog to receive free writing tips.
-You can also post any questions that you might have on the writers’ community forum any time of the day.
-There are four eBooks on sale here to help you in your mission.
-It also offers one-on-one mentoring program for serious writers so they can get published successfully.
+You can also post any questions that you might have on the writers’ community forum at any time of the day.
+There are four eBooks on sale here to help you with your mission.
+It also offers a one-on-one mentoring program for serious writers so they can get published successfully.

 A Writer’s Bucket List